 - Developing a digital transformation roadmap — an executable plan for how the state could reach its goals

-The digital maturity workshop and follow-on research provided a clear, common understanding of the focus areas for improvement.
-Focusing the state’s resources into select focus areas would allow them to move the needle quickly.
+The digital maturity workshop and follow-on research provided a clear, common understanding of how the state could improve its digital services.
+We analyzed select focus areas that would allow them to move the needle quickly.
 As a result, our roadmap for transforming services in CT focused on:

 - Customer experience